rpdelaney-archive/iris-setup/PLAN.md

 ## Decisions

+1. [ ] BIOS: coreboot or libreboot?
+(Is this hardware even supported by either?)
 1. [ ] Filesystem: autodefrag or no autodefrag?
 1. [ ] Shell: bash or zsh?
 1. [ ] Terminal emulator: i3-gaps or sway?